Open Air Burn Policy

-Pursuant to the Virginia Statewide Fire Prevention Code, as amended, open-air burning of leaves, grass, straw, vines and growing wood for residential property owners without an operational fire code permit is allowed in the City of Chesapeake.
+Pursuant to the Virginia Statewide Fire Prevention Code, as amended, open-air burning of leaves, grass, straw, vines, and growing wood for residential property owners without an operational fire code permit is allowed in the City of Chesapeake.
 However, the guidelines listed here must be adhered to:

-- Burning during periods of high wind or low humidity or Red Flag warning issued by the National Weather Services is prohibited.
+- Burning during periods of high wind or low humidity or a Red Flag warning issued by the National Weather Services is prohibited.